Mexico · Close Protection & Executive Security

 Available Services in Mexico City

-Licensed close protection officers with CDMX operational experience.
+Licensed close protection officers with CDMX operational experience and native Spanish-language capability.

 Executive Protection

-Full executive details with armoured vehicles and advance planning.
+Full executive details with armoured vehicles, advance work, and counter-kidnap protocols.

 Security Drivers

-Anti-kidnap trained drivers with armoured vehicles and route intelligence.
+Anti-kidnap trained drivers with armoured vehicles and real-time route intelligence across the metro area.

 Event Security

-Venue security and VIP protection for corporate events in Mexico City.
+Venue security and VIP protection for corporate events and private functions in Mexico City.

 Security Regulations